nathan-louie/go-fisch/README.md

 # gofisch
-I got hooked on playing chess since the pandemic started.
+I got hooked on playing chess ever since the pandemic started.
 I wanted a way to play Fischer Random chess, but there was no convenient way to do so on any popular chess websites.
 Thus, I made my own website to help others more easily play Fischer Random chess.

 You can see the live project [here]().